 Since I know you guys are sick of my country girl barn analogies, I’ll bring it back down to earth.
 Even if the farmer in Barn 2 started storing bricks years later than the farmer in Barn 1, Barn 2 will ultimately end up with a lot more bricks and a lot more usable space.

 It is far better to create a structure that supports efficient storage than it is to start shovelling bricks into a space without a good method for store and retrieval.

 It’s worse to attempt to shovel lots of trivial and factual information into them so they impress their Kindergarten teacher.

-I must say that I don’t have Ph.D. in education here, but these are my thoughts.
+I must say that I don’t have Ph.D. in education here, but these are my thoughts:

-I believe the foundation a mother can lay that will help their children learn to their potential are developed in the following areas:
+I believe the foundation for learning a mother can lay that will help their children learn to their potential are developed in the following areas:

 This is clearly not an exhaustive list, but these are characteristics that will help your child be able to absorb and learn optimally.

 And – most importantly – these are things that school won’t teach them.

 These are things they need to know to excel in school!